 Says Petrocco, “I’ve even had buyers consolidate [their] items for a small home.”

 If buyers are on the fence about a small space, it’s likely a storage-related concern.
-Staging your closets is a great opportunity to show potential buyers just what can be done to maximize the space and accomodate all of their stuff.
+Staging your closets is a great opportunity to show potential buyers just what can be done to maximize the space and accommodate all of their stuff.

 Try keeping some neatly stacked bins (or high-end shopping bags) in small closets to give buyers creative solutions to their storage concerns.